fspaolo/makesite/README.md

 Now all you have to do is replace the content of the Markdown files (`.md`) with your own.
 For each Markdown file an HTML page will be created and added to the navigation bar.
-Then you just upload the existent and generated files in the `example` folder to any webserver.
+Then you just upload the generated files in the `example` folder (`.html`, `.css`, etc.) to any webserver.

-In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the 'Home' page), but you can have all pages in the same folder if you prefer.
+In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the 'Home' page), but you can have all the pages in the same folder if you prefer.

 To customize your website you can play around with the `style.css` and/or `template.html`.